noahaseaman/2143-OOP/Assignments/README.md

 Answer:

 1. What is the **only** language-level difference between `struct` and `class`?
+  - Everything inside a class is private everything inside a struct is public (all by default)
-2. Why does C++ even allow both?
+3. Why does C++ even allow both?
+  - Compatibility with the wider C language
-3. When does choosing `struct` communicate intent *better* than `class`?
+4. When does choosing `struct` communicate intent *better* than `class`?
+  - For the sake of permissions
-4. Why does intent matter more than syntax in large systems?
+5. Why does intent matter more than syntax in large systems?
+  - The purpose behind the code and the choices made thereafter, aka articulating what you want more than anything else.
+It helps define the purpose more clearly at the human level

 ---